promilliapp/promilli-legal/terms-of-service.md

 ## 2. Alcohol and Responsibility Disclaimer

 This app is intended for entertainment and estimation purposes only.
-All promille (BAC) calculations are approximate and must **not** be used to determine whether you are fit to drive, operate machinery, or make decisions under the influence of alcohol.
+All BAC calculations are approximate and must **not** be used to determine whether you are fit to drive, operate machinery, or make decisions under the influence of alcohol.

 We accept **no responsibility** for any consequences resulting from reliance on the App’s outputs.
 Use of the App is **at your own risk**.